Celestial Atlas

 NGC 2392, noted above

-Based on recessional velocity of 4525 km/sec, about 200 million light years away.
-Given that and apparent size of 0.75 by 0.4 arcmin, about 45 thousand light years across.
+Based on a recessional velocity of 4525 km/sec, PGC 21128 is about 210 million light years away.
+Given that and its apparent size of 0.75 by 0.4 arcmin, it is about 45 thousand light years across.

 Above, a 2.4 arcmin wide closeup of PGC 21128